Charlie and the Chocolate Factory: The Ride

 Charlie and the Chocolate Factory: The Ride was a dark ride located in the Cloud Cuckoo Land area of Alton Towers theme park, Staffordshire, England.
 It was based upon the famous 1964 Roald Dahl book of the same name, and took its thematic inspiration from the illustrations of Quentin Blake.
 The ride closed at the end of the 2015 season and was replaced by the Alton Towers Dungeon in 2019.

 History

 The building initially housed the Around the World in 80 Days attraction and later Toyland Tours.
 The layout was modified when it was redeveloped into 'Charlie and the Chocolate Factory.'
 Mack Rides, the engineer responsible for the original ride's hardware in 1981, returned to incorporate a new offload point towards the ride's conclusion, enabling guests to transition into the new simulator experience.

-Following an unfortunate incident on The Smiler, Alton Towers made the decision to permanently close Charlie And The Chocolate Factory: The Ride, with the ride being one of the six attractions that would not return for the 2016 season as a result of cutting costs.
+From 2016, Charlie And The Chocolate Factory: The Ride did not open, with mixed reasons given for its closure.
 The ride stood standing but not operating for 3 years before the building and associated boat ride were re-themed into The Alton Towers Dungeon, which opened in 2019.

-Various theming object from the ride were put on sale at auction on 13 February 2019 to raise money for Merlin's Magic Wand.
+Various props from the ride were put on sale at auction on 13 February 2019 to raise money for Merlin's Magic Wand.